-I have created a separate post for this enlightenment story, translated by Jeffrey Broughton in his Ch’an Whip Anthology, because my first post, Enlightenment experiences of Zen masters, was already too long, and because this one includes the taking of vows and successful koan practice.
+I have created a separate post for this enlightenment story, translated by Jeffrey Broughton in his Ch’an Whip Anthology, because my first post, Enlightenment experiences of Zen masters, was already too long, and because this one includes goal-setting and successful koan practice.

-Gaofeng arrived at his monastery resolved in his mind to die within three years.
-Making a vow to awaken withing a specific period of time is very effective, and in fact he had his awakening at the end of the three years.
-He then made a new vow to throw away any ambitions he might have had for his life, even if it meant becoming a ‘stupid Han’, in order to pursue the one great matter to ultimate clarity.
+Gaofeng arrived at his monastery resolved in his mind that he would die to the world within three years.
+Making a vow to awaken within a specific period of time is very effective, and in fact he had an awakening at the end of the three years.
+He then made a new vow to throw away any hope of attaining status or recognition, even if it meant becoming a “stupid Han” (man), in order to attain the ultimate clarity.

 Chan Master Gaofeng Yuan of Mount Tianmu (1238-1295)

-After that I was asked, “Every day in your numerous activities are you able to maintain the superior man?”
+After that Preceptor Xueyan asked me, “Every day in your numerous activities, are you able to maintain the superior man?”
 I answered, “I am able to do so.”
 He also asked, “While asleep and dreaming are you able to maintain the superior man?
 I answered, “I am able to do so.”
 He also asked, “At the point of dreamless sleep, where is the superior man?”
-At that point I had no words by which to answer, no logic that I could express.
-Preceptor Xueyan enjoined me, “From now on it is not necessary for you to study the buddhadharma and to investigate to the limit the ancient and modern cases.
-It’s just a matter of eating when hungry and sleeping when tired.
-The moment you’ve awakened from sleep, rouse your energies, then keep your eye on, “While I am asleep, in the end just what place is it that my superior man attains ease and becomes still?”
+At that point I had no words with which to answer, no logic that I could express.
+Preceptor Xueyan enjoined me, “From now on it is not necessary for you to study the teaching and to investigate to the limit the ancient and modern cases; it’s just a matter of eating when hungry and sleeping when tired.
+The moment you’ve awakened from sleep, rouse your energies, then remain focused on, “While I am asleep, in the end just what is the place where my superior man attains ease (effortlessness) and becomes still?”

-I made a new vow: “I will cast my life away and become a stupid Han; I will make sure to see this one great matter through to clarity.”
+I made a new vow: “I will cast my life away and become a stupid Han; I will be sure to see this one great matter through to clarity.”
 Five years passed, and one day as I awoke from sleep I was right in the midst of a great ball of doubt about this matter.
 A fellow monk pushed a wooden head-rest off the platform, and it made a noise as it hit the floor.
 Suddenly I smashed the ball of doubt—it was just like leaping out of a net.
 All of the intricate and confusing cases of the buddhas and patriarchs and all of the stories of ancient times and the present—every one of them was crystal-clear.
-From then on, “the province was pacified and the country stabilized, and there was a great peace throughout the realm.”
+From then on, “the provinces were pacified and the country stabilized, and there was a great peace throughout the realm.”
 In a single instant of no-thought, everything in the ten directions was severed.